bhanug/misframe/content/2016/10/04/lm2-transactions.md

 uniqueness of indexes, or foreign key constraints.

 In order to test consistency with lm2, which is a flat ordered key-value store, I had to come up with my own constraint.
-It's a simple set of formulas that describe the relations between three
+I created a simple set of formulas that describe the relations between three
-key: `a`, `b`, and `c`.
+keys: `a`, `b`, and `c`.
 I call this constraint *transactional squares*.
 It's easy to implement and verify.

 ```